haroldDOTsh/fulcrum/README.md

 # Fulcrum

 Fulcrum is a personal project that digs into system design for Minecraft networks.
-It's my answer to *"what happens when you stop depending on public plugins, chase inefficiencies out of the stack, and build a bespoke platform instead?"* ( asked noone ever).
+It's my answer to *"what's a public plugin?"*
-It's heavily inspired by and tries to mimic Hypixel’s ecosystem as close to 1:1 (just without the Minecraft 1.7 tech debt)- I tried to stay consistent to the source material whenever possible (referencing public admin statements regarding their systems), making educated assumptions where there are uncertainties.
+Fulcrum is heavily inspired by and tries to mimic Hypixel’s ecosystem as close as possible to 1:1 (just without the Minecraft 1.7 tech debt)- I tried to stay consistent to the source material whenever possible (referencing public admin statements regarding their systems), making educated assumptions where there are uncertainties.